-Natalie J. Boocher has a general law practice, handling civil matters with a focus on elder, family and domestic relations law.
-Her elder law practice encompasses all aspects of long term care planning, including incapacity issues, special needs planning, wills, trusts, powers of attorney and guardianship.
-She represents clients in various civil, juvenile and family law proceedings, as well as probate and trust administration matters.
+Natalie J. Boocher has a general law practice, with a focus on elder, estate planning, and family law.
+Her elder law practice encompasses all aspects of long-term care planning, including incapacity issues, special needs planning, Wills, Trusts, Powers of Attorney and Guardianship.
+Ms. Boocher assists individuals and families in both planning for and filing Medicaid applications with the Indiana Family and Social Services Administration.
+Her goal is to make every family’s experience with the Medicaid system less stressful so their focus can fully be on taking care of their loved one.
+She also represents clients in various civil and family law proceedings, as well as probate and trust administration matters.

 Ms. Boocher was admitted to the Arizona State Bar in 2014 and the Indiana State Bar in 2016.
 She is also admitted to practice before the Federal Courts for the Northern and Southern Districts of Indiana.

 Arizona State University, B.A.
 2008

 Arizona Summit Law School, J.D.
 2013

 Stepping Stone Shelter for Women, past Board Member

 Arizona Foster Care Review Board, Previous Member